 Typically, an amniocentesis does not cause the carrier much pain or discomfort.
 You may feel a piercing pain when the needle breaks your skin, or again when it penetrates the uterus.
 Following the procedure, you may experience irritation at the puncture site.
 Later, you may experience a leaking of fluid or mild cramping.
 The most extreme potential side effect is a miscarriage.
 Researchers estimate this happens in 1 out of every 400 instances of amniocentesis.

 Despite the risk of miscarriage, some intended parents elect to have this procedure completed to gain a better understanding of the health of their developing baby.
 Some intended parents may elect to terminate a pregnancy if the child has a severe chromosomal abnormalities or other conditions that would make a live birth or full term pregnancy unlikely, or would impact the quality of life of a surviving baby.

 Due to the weight of these decisions, we ask our surrogates to consider what it would mean to have an amniocentesis well before entering into pregnancy.
 We also ask you to think about how you would feel if the intended parents elected for a termination following the results of an amniocentesis.

 We understand that these are not small things to consider and that you may have questions.
-If you need to talk with a member of the Fertility Counseling Services team about this, let your admissions or case specialist know.
+If you need to talk, your case specialist and mental health specialist are here for you.